LEARN MORE

 We aim to give you all the basic information you need to get the best out of your HIV treatment and care.

-This includes information for people living with HIV who are starting ART for the first time, and in different circumstances such as pregnancy or if you need to switch treatment.
-We also look at other infections like TB and COVID-19.
+This includes information for people living with HIV and starting ART for the first time, and for those in different circumstances, such as pregnancy or if you need to switch treatment.
+We also look at other infections such as TB.

-And we have information on PrEP to help negative people avoid getting HIV.
+We also have information on PrEP to help HIV-negative people avoid getting HIV.

 Modern ART stands for “modern antiretroviral treatment”.
-Despite many campaigns to educate people about HIV, there is still a lot of stigma in our communities.
-We decided to name the project Modern ART and use vibrant colours and exciting designs to get the message out.
+Despite many campaigns to educate people about HIV, there is still a lot of stigma about it in our communities.
+We decided to name our project Modern ART and use vibrant colours and exciting designs to get the message out.

 • How it all began…

 Modern ART started in 2017 to support the transition to dolutegravir in South Africa with community materials – and to support a study of the same drug.
 The study – called the ADVANCE trial – compared two dolutegravir-based ART combinations to an efavirenz one.
-The project has been funded by Unitaid since the start.
+The project was funded by Unitaid.

 • A collaboration

-Modern ART is a collaboration between the Treatment Action Campaign (TAC) and HIV i-Base.
+Modern ART is a collaboration between the Treatment Action Campaign (TAC) and Ezintsha.
 Our materials are developed by HIV treatment activists and trainers, along with communication professionals – and reviewed by medical professionals and people living with HIV.

 • About TAC